AdobeDocs/campaign.pt-BR/help/v8/config/push-config.md

    }
    ```

-1. **Notificar Campanha quando o token do dispositivo móvel do usuário mudar**
+1. **Notificar o Campaign quando o token do dispositivo móvel do usuário for alterado**

-   Recomendamos que você use o `registerDevice` ao chamar a função `onTokenRefresh` para notificar a Adobe Campaign sobre a alteração no token do dispositivo móvel do usuário.
+   Recomendamos que você use o `registerDevice` ao chamar a variável `onTokenRefresh` função para notificar a Adobe Campaign sobre a alteração no token do dispositivo móvel do usuário.

    Por exemplo: